Mental health in spotlight in Hong Kong after violent attacks

 A severe shortage of care workers complicates efforts to address the problem, health charities say.

-Carol Liang, deputy CEO of the group Mind Hong Kong, said waiting times for cases deemed non-urgent can be as long as 90 weeks in the Hospital Authority system.
+Ms Carol Liang, the deputy CEO of the group Mind Hong Kong, said waiting times for cases deemed non-urgent can be as long as 90 weeks in the Hospital Authority system.

 Read more of the latest in